MyPureCloud/terraform-provider-genesyscloud/docs/guides/export.md

 ## Export State File Comparison

-In its standard setup, during a full org download, the exporter doesnt verify if the exported state file is in sync with the exported configuration.
+In its standard setup, during a full org download, the exporter doesn't verify if the exported state file is in sync with the exported configuration.
 This is an experimental feature enabled just for troubleshooting.
 To enable this,set env value of ENABLE_EXPORTER_STATE_COMPARISON to true.